The people of Eagle Peak

 Michelle Hammons, M.Ed.

-The 2015-16 school year will be Michelle’s 13th year as Principal of Eagle Peak.
+The 2017-18 school year will be Michelle’s 15th year as Principal of Eagle Peak.
 Prior to her time at EPMS, she served as Assistant Principal of Alief Montessori Charter School in Houston, Texas, and taught in the public Montessori program in Waco, Texas.
 All of Michelle’s teaching and administrative experience has been dedicated to working in public Montessori school environments.
 She also served as a field consultant for the Houston Montessori Center, observing and evaluating intern teachers at various Montessori schools.
 Michelle formerly served as chair of the Public Policy Committee for the American Montessori Society and is a part time instructor in the St. Mary’s College Montessori program.
 For the past five years, Michelle has also worked with the Charter School Development Center as a Team Leader for their Leadership Institute for new charter school administrators.
+Currently, Michelle is serving on the American Montessori Society Board of Directors.

 Michelle earned her undergraduate degree in sociology from Baylor University.
 She returned to Baylor to earn a Post-Baccalaureate Elementary Education certification and began her teaching career in the Waco, Texas public school system at J.H.
 Hines Montessori Magnet for Visual and Performing Arts.
 She reconnected with her childhood Montessori roots while training at the Houston Montessori Center, where she received her Montessori Teaching Credential.
 Michelle earned a Master’s in Educational Administration in 2002 from Baylor University and holds her Principal Certification.
 This will be her twenty first year as a Montessori educator.